Monday, September 30, 2024

 But first they have to get the TV's parental control password from Hazel and Jodie's bed-ridden mother, who's sleeping off a nasty flu.
 To get on her good side, they set off on a quest to get the perfect blueberry pie.

 It's all shot in glorious, sun-drenched Utah (passing for Wyoming) on 35mm, giving the film the feel of a slightly-aged polaroid without losing any of the vibrant colours.
-The acting is... well, there's a couple of untrained child actors, one of them who needs to be subtitled because he tends to mumble his lines.
-These natural performances, alongside the more polished ones from child actresses Ferro and Mote, are an integral part of the film' considerable charm.
+The acting is... well, there's a couple of untrained child actors, and one of them needs to be subtitled because he tends to mumble his lines.
+These natural performances, alongside the more polished ones from child actresses Ferro and Mote, are an integral part of the film' outsized charm.

 There are so many cool, goofy touches - from the faux-serious fantasy tropes and music to the little carillon sweep that plays whenever a speckled egg, that most fabled of McGuffins, is displayed.
 I don't like kids, I tend to not like cutesy shit.
-But this, this isn't cutesy, it's just cute, winsome and fun.
+But this, this isn't cutesy, it's just cute, winsome and so much fun.

 No comments: